Acceptable documentation must:

 - Be typed or printed on official letterhead

-ASSIST does not diagnose disabilities.
-However, students may contact any ASSIST staff member for assistance in obtaining a referral to a qualified professional in the community.
+ADRC does not diagnose disabilities.
+However, students may contact any ADRC staff member for assistance in obtaining a referral to a qualified professional in the community.
 The cost for an evaluation is incurred by the student.